paulofernandesjr/yogi-alloy/README.md

 ### API Docs

 Provides a set of util commands to work with AlloyUI's [API Docs](http://alloyui.com/api/).

+Before running any of those tasks you need to install [YUIDoc](http://yui.github.io/yuidoc/) globally: `npm install -g yuidocjs`

 * Run the API Docs locally and watch for any changes.